bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy/index.rst

 		|bitblox-subdomain-click-connect-domain|

-13. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox
+13. After you've claimed your domain, a new panel will be opened with the records from your provider domain account (it can take up to 48 hours for changes to take effect).
+If your records are entered incorrectly, the **Current Data** will be red (click on **Refresh** button to update **DNS Records**)

     .. class:: screenshot

 		|bitblox-subdomain-dns-settings|

-14. After changing the records in your domain provider, return to BitBlox **Domain DNS Settings** and click **Refresh** button.
-If your records are entered correctly, the **Current Data** will be in green color
+14. If your records are entered correctly, the **Current Data** will be green.

     .. class:: screenshot